robertZaufall/mindmanager_ai/readme.md

 ### Generation using text summarization (eg. PDF to mindmap)
 Put the files into the `input`-folder and use the action `pdf_mindmap`.
 The PDF files are first converted to markdown (MD) format.
 'Reference' sections are removed as these contain no information but take a lot of tokens (e.g. arXiv papers).
 No OCR takes place by now.
 Tables are removed and the content will be highly sanitized by removing irrelevant characters, code blocks, href-links, whitespace etc.
-Still lots of input-tokens are needed in order to summarize the text by the LLM.
-These models have been tested and are working by now: `GPT-4o`, `o1-preview`, `o1-mini`, `Gemini 1.5`, `Claude 3.5 Haiku` and `Claude 3.5 Sonnet`.
 There is no local LLM model using Ollama working for me by now.

-`Sonnet 3.5` lately supports native `PDF` processing, which is also implemented (action `pdfsimple_mindmap`).
+Some models (i.e. `Sonnet`) support native `PDF` processing, which is also implemented (action `pdfsimple_mindmap`).

 ### Text generation from mindmaps (working paper (argumentation), glossary)
-Generation of larger text outputs needs a model with an higher max-token value like `GPT-4o`, `Gemini Flash`, `Sonnet 3.5`.
+Generation of larger text outputs needs a model with an higher max-token value like `GPT-4o`, `Gemini Flash`, `Sonnet`.
 Results are very good, most of the time.

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution is best tested with `Azure OpenAI`.
 Results are perfect for every use case.
 Execution time is quite fast using the newest `o1`, `GPT-4o` models.
 Azure EntraID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
-`Gemini Pro 2.0` and `Gemini Exp 1206` results are best. `Gemini Flash 2.0` is also very good.
+`Gemini Pro 2.5/2.0` results are best. `Gemini Flash 2.0` is also very good.
 Vertex AI needs an security token which you can generate using the cloud console.
 ### Anthropic Claude 3.5
-The Anthropic `Claude 3.5 Sonnet` model ist very good.
+The Anthropic `Claude 3.7 Sonnet` model ist very good.
 Anthropic `Claude 3.5 Haiku` is good and also very cheap.
 ### xAI grok
 Grok is very good and is able to refine mindmaps for several levels.
-The models `grok-2-1212` and `grok-2-vision-1212` are very good.
+The models `grok-3-beta` and `grok-2-vision-1212` are very good.
 The vision model can be used for pdf ocr.
 ### Amazon Bedrock
-Amazon Bedrock has some native models as `Nova` (best), `Titan` (good) and host also 3rd party models of `Anthropic Claude 3.5` and `Mistral`.
+Amazon Bedrock has some native models i.e. `Nova` (best), and host also 3rd party models of `Anthropic Claude` and `Mistral`.
 ### DeepSeek
 DeepSeek created an extraordinary open source model DeepSeek V3 which seems to be as good as GPT-4o.
 The reasoning model `r1` does not work by now.
 ### Alibaba Cloud